Studies on Electrical Properties of Resistive Plate Chamber (RPC): Introduction

-Resistive Plate Chamber (RPC) is a gaseous particle detector introduced in the 1980s \cite{Santonico1981} as a simplified manifestation of spark chamber with localized discharge \cite{Pestov1978}.
-It utilized the advantages of operation in atmospheric pressure and use of a material made of paper and phenolic resin, commonly known as Bakelite, in construction of the electrodes.
-The RPC is basically made up of two plates of high bulk resistivity (typically glass or Bakelite), placed parallel to each other with their gap filled with a suitable gas mixture.
-A potential difference across the gas gap is created by supplying high voltage to these resistive plates.
-A conductive coat is applied on their outer surface for this purpose.
-When a charged particle passes through the RPC, it ionizes the gas molecules via electromagnetic interaction.
-The primary electrons, produced from the ionization, can grow into an avalanche following cascaded secondary ionization processes that take place subsequently under the action of high electric field in the gas gap.
-When the field becomes high enough, the avalanche develops into a discharge when a large amount of multiplication in electron and ion numbers takes place.
-The discharge remains confined in a limited area due to the high resistivity of the electrodes.
+When a charged particle passes through the RPC, it ionizes the gas molecules.
+The primary electrons can grow into an avalanche following cascaded secondary ionization processes that take place subsequently under the action of high electric field in the gas gap.
+In case of very high applied field, the avalanche can become large enough to have a field with magnitude equivalent to the applied one, which leads to streamer formation \cite{deng}.
+Depending upon the experimental requirements, RPC can be operated in both avalanche and streamer mode \cite{abbrescia}.
+In both cases, the induced current due to the movement of the charges remains confined in a limited area (few cm$^2$) due to the high resistivity of the electrodes.
 As a result, the electric field in that region drops, while the sensitivity in the rest of the chamber volume remains unaffected.
 This turns out certainly useful in handling high particle flux.
-The discharges give rise to photons, which propagate in the gas and cause secondary discharges at other locations.
-A quenching component is used in the gas mixture to hinder the process through absorption of the photons.
-The propagation of the avalanche induces a current signal via capacitive coupling to external strip or pad electrodes placed outside the resistive electrodes.
-These readout electrodes are placed in orthogonal way to each other in order to provide two-dimensional position information of the passing particle.
-They are insulated from the resistive electrodes and fully independent of the active detection medium.
-This arrangement provides a leverage for tuning the position resolution determined by the readout granularity.
+The collisions between the electrons and the neutral gas molecules excite the gas molecules.
+The photons emitted during the de-excitation of the electrons can propagate in the gas volume and cause secondary avalanches at other locations.
+A quenching component is used in the gas mixture to hinder this process through absorption of these photons.
+The propagation of the charged particles induces a current signal via capacitive coupling to the readout planes, which are placed outside the resistive electrodes.
+The readout planes are insulated from the electrodes using a non-conducting layer (typically mylar).
+This arrangement makes them fully independent of the active detection medium and provides a leverage for tuning the position resolution by changing the readout granularity.
 Alongside, the RPC can offer a fine time resolution as an advantage arising out of the uniform field produced by its parallel plate configuration.
 Moreover, its simple geometry allows easy production of large area detectors using inexpensive materials.
 All these features finally lead to a cost-effective production of large scale, robust detectors with excellent time and position resolution.
 As a result, the RPC has become a coveted choice for tracking and triggering purposes in various fundamental physics experiments \cite{Bacci:2000sj, Dusini:2003bu, ALICE:1999aa, ATLAS:1997ad, CMS:1997iti, LHCb:2001ab} as well as other societal fields, such as medical, portal and industrial imaging \cite{Baesso:2014xna, carloganu:in2p3-00642747, Basnet:2020edt}.